 Habitual soft contact lens wearers who currently wear sphere lenses for distance vision correction and provide written informed consent and meet the protocol entrance criteria.
-Subjects will be recruited from the National Autonomous University School of Optometry databases who agree to voluntarily participate in the study (Appendix 2, timeline).
+Subjects will be recruited from the investigator's private practice databases who agree to voluntarily participate in the study Example 1.
 All subjects will be screened to determine study eligibility.
 Each subject will be given a unique ID number.
 Additionally, all subjects must meet the study inclusion and exclusion criteria listed below.